cheadrian/termux-chroot-proot-wine-box86_64/README.md

 - Create shortcuts to launch XFCE in proot using the Termux:Widget;
 - Set up the proot with Box86, Box64, Wine32 and Wine64;

-[Addons_Menu.sh](Scripts/Addons_Menu.sh): Let you to install mesa with zink and virgl zink,Steam (not working fully yet), add bash I386 and bash AMD64 for Box86_64, add an user to proot, compile GL4ES, etc. .
+[Addons_Menu.sh](Scripts/Addons_Menu.sh): Let you to install mesa with zink and virgl zink, Steam (not working fully yet), add bash I386 and bash AMD64 for Box86_64, add an user to proot, compile GL4ES, etc. .

+## Docs

 ![Collage with Call of Duty 2, Euro Truck Simulator, Portal](https://raw.githubusercontent.com/cheadrian/termux-chroot-proot-wine-box86_64/main/Games_Collage.png)